C128 [PAL]

 Starting point

 Executive summary; dirty, yellowed, but in otherwise good looking condition.
 But inside there is something going on... this machine is reported to be not working as it does not display any proper boot-up picture when powered on (see pictures below).
 It shows some garbled screen first, and then goes blank.
+At first I did not notice, but there is a missing plastic bridge on the backside of the machine (surrounding the cartridge port).

 Nevertheless, a bit more detailed of the first exterior visual inspection: